microsoft/DeepSpeed/deepspeed/profiling/flops_profiler/README.md

                                      input_constructor=None, # if specified, a constructor taking input_res is used as input to the model print_profile=True, # prints the model graph with the measured profile attached to each module detailed=True, # print the detailed profile
-                                     module_depth=-1, # depth into the nested modules with -1 being the inner most modules top_modules=3, # the number of top modules to print aggregated profile warm_up=10, # the number of warm-ups before measuring the time of each module as_string=True, # print raw numbers (e.g. 1000) or as human-readable strings (e.g. 1k) output_file=None, # path to the output file.
+                                     module_depth=-1, # depth into the nested modules, with -1 being the inner most modules top_modules=1, # the number of top modules to print aggregated profile warm_up=10, # the number of warm-ups before measuring the time of each module as_string=True, # print raw numbers (e.g. 1000) or as human-readable strings (e.g. 1k) output_file=None, # path to the output file.
 If None, the profiler prints to stdout.